-The FOIA Office leadership also continued to encourage FOIA staff to attend briefings and trainings provided by the American Society of Access Professionals ("ASAP"), the Department of Justice's ("DOJ") Office of Information and Policy ("OIP"), and the Office of Government and Information Services ("OGIS") at the National Archives and Records Administration ("NARA"), Washington, DC.
-In December 2023, FOIA staff also attended the Intelligence Community Equities Training Day Conference.
-The FOIA Office also held sessions for employees to share information with their colleagues who could not attend about what they learned at the off-site events.
+In FY 2024, 131,287 Department employees also completed a mandatory online records training that had a module explaining each employee's responsibilities under the FOIA.
+The FOIA Office leadership also continued to encourage FOIA staff to attend briefings and trainings provided by the American Society of Access Professionals (ASAP), the Department of Justice's (DOJ) Office of Information and Policy (OIP), and the Office of Government and Information Services (OGIS) at the National Archives and Records Administration (NARA), Washington, DC.